enorganic/gtin/README.rst

 gtin
 ====

-A module for parsing GTINs ("Global Trade Item Numbers"—also known as UPC/EAN/JAN/ISBN).
+A python module for parsing GTINs ("Global Trade Item Numbers"—also known as UPC/EAN/JAN/ISBN).

 gtin.GTIN
 ---------